 - 85 Strictly speaking, perhaps extinction would not even be a "foreseen" effect of our actions.
 By "foreseen" [praecogitatus] Thomas seems to mean "known with certainty to result" (see, e.g. ST, i-II, q20 a5, co).
 But we are not certain that promoting artificial intelligence, say, will result in extinction.
 We are just not certain that it will not.
 In discussing the DDE, Thomas does not deal with uncertainty.
 But he does elsewhere.
 In ST, i-II, q20 a5, co, he says: "if the consequences [of an action] are not foreseen, we must make a distinction.
-Because if they follow from the nature of the action and in the majority of cases [...] the consequences increase the goodness or malice of that action [...].
-On the other hand, if the consequences follow by accident and seldom, then they do not increase the goodness or malice of the action."
+Because if they follow from the nature of the action and in the majority of cases [...] the consequences follow by accident and seldom, then they do not increase the goodness or malice of the action."
 This cannot be right.
 Throwing stones off a cliff might kill passersby below in only 5% of cases.
 But then it is nonetheless wrong.
-Thomas lacked the concept of expected value.
-Today, we would surely interpret the doctrine in terms of that concept, or some related one. - 86 DQV, q2 a9, co; see also ST, ii-II, q31 a3, co.
+Thomas lacked the concept, or some related one. - 86 DQV, q2 a9, co; see also ST, ii-II, q31 a3, co.